gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Gradle can no longer be run on Java 7, but requires Java 8 as the minimum build JVM version.
 However, you can still use forked compilation and testing to build and test software for Java 6 and above.

+### Gradle 5.0 ships with Groovy 2.5.2

+The Groovy runtime shipped with Gradle was upgraded from 2.4.15 to 2.5.2.

 ### Java Library Distribution Plugin utilizes Java Library Plugin

 The [Java Library Distribution Plugin](userguide/java_library_distribution_plugin.html) is now based on the